liuyehcf/vpn-demo/README.md

 Run the following command in `vpn1`

 1. create tun device with local ip `192.169.66.1`
-1. route packets with destination IP address' 192.169.66.0/24 'to tun device
+1. route packets with destination IP address `192.169.66.0/24` to tun device
 1. create tcp channel with peer side(vpn2 10.0.2.7)

 ```shell script